 Most recently, a Singapore study showed that drinking coffee, black or green tea at midlife were independently associated with a significantly reduced likelihood of physical frailty in late life.

 How much for health benefits?
 2 to 3 cups per day, of your favourite grind or instant mix will provide maximum benefit for your heart and blood vessels.
+Some studies have shown that more than 4 cups per day may harm the cardiovascular system and also negatively affect cognitive health.

 At The Whole Health Practice we love beans and we love fermented products.
 Coffee (being both) has a host of over 100 biologically active chemicals including caffeine and chlorogenic acid - a powerful antioxidant polyphenol.
 A few things to note for the health conscious: